-Reading Territory led to a dangerous chain of logic: Emma Bull -> other female SciFi writers -> Connie Willis -> old hollywood.
+Reading Territory led to a dangerous chain of logic: Emma Bull -> other female SciFi writers -> Connie Willis.
 This culminated in the compulsive purchase of All About Emily, Remake, and Inside Job.
-Have spent the last week or so reading these on my phone instead of the, oh, say, two dozen unread hardbacks on my shelves or my not-quite-overdue LJ review.
+Have spent the last week or so reading these on my phone instead of the, oh, say, two dozen unread hardbacks on my shelves.
+Sci-fi Old Hollywood is the best!

 I found my copy of Emma Bull’s Territory in the used Sci-Fi section at Green Apple in or around 2013, and for whatever reason, just didn’t get to it.
 I had it on the shelf, I tried to bully other people into reading it on multiple occasions, I even packed it on vacation.
 It just wasn’t the moment, I guess.
 Spiritually I wasn’t ready.